flextechakt/AKT-Automation/examples/a2b_bridge/python_api_wrapper/README.md

 # Intro

-This component manages the JSON-RPC RESTful API details for the A2B Bridge AKT Automation interface over Ethernet or USB.
+This component manages the JSON-RPC RESTful API interface to the A2B Bridge over Ethernet or USB.
 It ensures thread-safe access to API functions across multiple devices, A2B ports, and APIs (Lua, RESTful Ethernet/USB, and the command-line).

 # Setup